sambhandavale/code_space/README.md

 ## 🧠 Inspiration

-CodeSpace was built from the idea that **learning through competition is powerful**.
+CodeSpace was inspired by **Codeforces** and **Chess.com**, combining the thrill of competitive matches with community engagement and detailed user analytics.
-It’s not just about solving problems — it’s about building consistency, connecting with others, and growing as a community.
+It’s not just about solving problems — it’s about **building consistency, connecting with peers, and growing as a coder**.

 > “The more you code, the sharper you get — but the best coders sharpen each other.”